Have you ever thought about “When an agile project fails, who gets blamed”? I thought it was a very interesting question.

 Reduce the scope of some of the requirements if necessary to fit within the planned cost and schedule.

-This is a fairly simple model but it works and it can be easily adapted to a wide variety of projects; however, note that this is not a simple step-by-step cookbook approach with detailed checklists of what to do and fill-in-the-blanks document templates that some project managers are used to.
+This is a fairly simple model but it works and it can be easily adapted to a wide variety of projects.
+However, note that this is not a simple step-by-step cookbook approach.
 It takes some skill to make this model work successfully.

 Matching the Level of Uncertainty in the Project